bigbluebutton/bigbluebutton.github.io/index.md

 * presentation
 * screen

-BigBlueButton is designed for **online learning**, which means it builds goes beyond its core video and web conferencing capabilities to focus on giving the many ways to engage students in the tutoring session, group collaboration, or full online class.
+BigBlueButton is designed for **online learning**, which means that while it offeres the expected features of a web conferencing system, it focus especially on giving ways for a teacher to engage students -- such as with multi-user whiteboard and breakout rooms -- to help the online student learn.

 ## Using BigBlueButton